-Filipino families, especially from the provinces, have at least one member who moved to Metropolitan Manila to look for a greener pasture.
-They flew away from home to chase better education, career development, and investment opportunities in the megacity.
+Filipino families, especially from the provinces, have at least one member who moved to Metro Manila to look for greener pastures and somehow improve their families’ lives .
+They leave the nest to chase after better education, career development, and investment opportunities in the megacity.

 There is no question why Metro Manila, also known as the National Capital Region (NCR), is the leading migrant destination in the country, which welcomes most of the 49 percent of Filipinos aged 15 and older who have changed residence within the Philippines, according to the 2018 National Migration Survey.
-The 2020 Census of Population and Housing conducted by the Philippine Statistics Authority said Metro Manila is home to 13.4 million Filipinos, making it the most populous region in the country and the third most populous urban area globally.
+Cities like Mandaluyong City, Pasig City, Makati City and more have been migration destinations of many our citizens.

 Traffic nightmare in Metro Manila

-The new and rising infrastructures in the national capital are expected to spur the economy and improve the overall transport system.
+One of the priority focus in this newly innovated progam are improvements to the transportation system in overpopulated areas, like Metro Manila, to boost productivity The new and rising infrastructure projects in the NCR are expected to spur the economy and improve the overall transport system.

 Bonifacio Global City-Ortigas Center Link Road Project

-Motorists going south started to enjoy the ease of using the southbound portion of the Skyway Extension Project since it opened to the public in December last year.
+Motorists going south are now enjoying the ease of using the southbound portion of the Skyway Extension Project since its implementation in December 2022.
 Mainly, travelers going to Cavite, Laguna, and Batangas achieve faster travel to the SLEX with the new road opening.

 The Skyway Extension Project’s southbound lanes conclude before the SLEX Susana Heights off-ramp – making way for the motorists to bypass the traffic congestion onto the steel ramp.
 In addition, it can expedite the travel of vehicles heading to Alabang.

-The northbound segment of the Skyway Extension was opened in April last year, earlier than its southbound counterpart.
-Ang reduced travel time to NLEX from two to three hours to only 24 to 30 minutes, adding that the three-lane northbound segment can serve up to 4,500 vehicles per hour.
-The section is open to Class 1 vehicles with RFID.
+The northbound segment of the Skyway Extension was opened in April 2022, earlier than its southbound counterpart.
+Reduced travel time to NLEX from two to three hours to merely 24 to 30 minutes adds to travel efficiency.
+The three-lane northbound segment can serve up to 4,500 vehicles per hour.

 South Luzon Expressway (SLEX) Elevated Extension Project